DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop5/Part_III.md

 * keep=: Should the join variable or "keys" from both x and y be preserved in the output?
 Here we say FALSE (no) and only keep one "Ware" variable.
 * Read more about mutating joins here: https://dplyr.tidyverse.org/reference/mutate-joins.html

-### Lines 96-99: Let's calculate!
+### Lines 88-99: Let's calculate!

 Here we add one new numeric variable to the merged data frame.
 We will use this variable to calculate the MCD.

 The variable is:
 * Midpoint: the midpoint of the manufacturing span for a given ware type.
-It is calcuated by adding the values in the BeginDate and EndDate fields together and then dividing by 2.
+It is calcuated using the ```mutate``` function by adding the values in the BeginDate and EndDate fields together and then dividing by 2.

-Line XX
+#### Lines 88-89:
 ```
 merged_VC1 <- merged_VC %>%
 mutate(midPoint = (EndDate+BeginDate)/2)